-- Serve people living or working in the Rico area to benefit the community and not a specific individual.
+- Serves people living or working in the Rico area, to benefit the community and not a specific individual.

-- Qualified as a 501(c) 3 tax-exempt organization under the Internal Revenue Code or operating as a local government or one of their subsidiaries.
+- Qualifies as a 501(c) 3 tax-exempt organization under the Internal Revenue Code or operates as a local government or one of their subsidiaries.

-Applicants without 501(c) 3 status, but which have applied to the IRS for such status, may apply.
-Receipt letter from the IRS of application is required at time of application to The Rico Center.
-However, if awarded a grant, funds will not be released to the organization until the 501(c) 3 status has been confirmed.
+Applicants without 501(c) 3 status, but which have applied to the IRS for such status may apply.
+A receipt letter from the IRS is required at time of application to The Rico Center.
+If awarded a grant, funds will not be released to the organization until the 501(c) 3 status has been confirmed.